 Wil has a post up on Suicide Girls this week about the fall and decline of video arcades.
 He also mentioned it on his own blog.
 The comment thread over there is pretty good.
 Of course, his experience echoes that of many of us born in the late 60’s and early 70’s.
 Arcades were HUGE in the early 80’s.
 Permit me to wax nostalgic as well, most of these locations are in and around North Dallas and Richardson, where I grew up.

 My first arcade and the one that will always have a place in my heart was the one at the Putt Putt near Richardson Square Mall.
-I can’t remember the name of the place or exactly where it was, but it was a wonderland to an 8-10 year old boy.
+It was called Twin Rivers but I can’t remember exactly where it was.
+It was a wonderland to an 8-10 year old boy.
 They had putt putt, of course, but they also had a fair sized arcade and batting cages.
 The first game I remember really well was Space Wars.
 It’s got a long geek history and is arguably the first video game, but I remember the version released in 1977, right about the same time as Star Wars.
 I remember spending time before playing looking at all of the options you could set via the numeric keypad between the two controllers.
 I was completely in awe of the thing.
 It seemed huge.
 We went back there many times and it was always a huge treat.
 I remember playing Star Castle and Battlezone among others.

 Next up is my first encounter with Space Invaders in the bar of a country club in either Queens, Brooklyn or Long Island for my uncle’s wedding in 1980.
 I was bored out of my mind and somehow weaseled my way into the bar area to play a couple games of it.